 10 Important Frequencies in the Canadian Wireless Spectrum

-Spectrum is the lifeblood of wireless, as witnessed by the recent multi-billion dollar prices paid for the new cellular spectrum in Canada.
-Cellular carriers and broadcasters manage spectrum every day as they are in the communications business.
+Spectrum is the lifeblood of wireless, as witnessed by the multi-billion dollar prices paid for the cellular spectrum in Canada.
+Cellular carriers and broadcasters manage the spectrum every day as they are in the communications business.
 This post is for everyone else – the businesses and government for whom wireless communications is a means to accomplish their organization’s primary ambitions.

 Canadian Wireless Spectrum Usage (Click to Enlarge)

 Here are the ten most common frequencies that Canadian public and private sector organizations need to know, along with some pros and cons for each.

 VHF (138-174 MHz) – The original standard for push-to-talk voice

 One of the first frequencies widely used is still the go-to for marine, air-to-ground, and land mobile radio (LMR) radio users.
 It provides a great range with reasonable voice quality and some limited data applications.
 Licensed spectrum can be difficult to secure – especially in urban areas.